molmod/yaff/doc/ug_analysis.rst

 .. literalinclude:: ../examples/002_external_trajectory/rdf.py
     :lines: 26-

-See :mod:`yaff.analysis.io` for more routines to convert trajectory data.
+See :ref:`rg_conversion` for more routines to convert trajectory data.